 What are the benefits?

 Breast enlargement will restore volume and improve shape to your breasts – whether this is due to limited breast development or changes with pregnancy, weight loss or ageing.
 It remains such a popular operation as it brings about significant improvements in self-confidence and self-esteem.
-Breast augmentation is safe and will increase the size of your breasts.
+Breast augmentation is considered safe and will increase the size of your breasts.
 Breast-feeding is still possible (and safe).
 Breast cancer detection by mammography is also possible, but you must tell the radiographer that you have implants so they can adjust their machine.
 Some studies, however, suggest that a small part of the breast will not be visible on the mammography if you have breast implants.
+You might be required to have an MRI if advised to further visualise the breast.

 As with any procedure, there are limitations in what breast augmentation can achieve.
 Importantly, you should understand that: